Tip #401: Why Training Days Need to be Shorter

 “Instant gratification takes too long.”
 Carrie Fisher

 The mind can only absorb what the rear can endure.
-That philosophy should be a standard for training programs that last long enough to accomplish the training goal yet treat both participants and trainers in a kinder, more humane fashion.
+That philosophy should be a standard for training programs.
+They should last long enough to accomplish the training goal yet treat both participants and trainers in a kinder, more humane fashion.

 Unfortunately, the powers that be who make the decisions about training content and length, particularly in technical areas, appear to be oblivious to the toll that long training days take on the participants’ mental and physical well being.